Cutaneous melanoma (CM) is increasing in incidence in the U.S., with an estimated 96,480 cases expected to be diagnosed in 2019 with 7,230 deaths.1

 In the treatment of CM, the risk that a patient has or will develop metastatic disease is central to many of the decision management choices in cutaneous melanoma, with more aggressive management or treatment strategies recommended for patients who are at a higher risk.2 Per current national guidelines, a SLNB procedure is considered for all patients with melanoma pathologic Stage T1b and above, as well as those patients with T1a tumors in whom there is significant uncertainty about the adequacy of microstaging.2,3 Patients with a positive SLN are at substantially increased risk for distant metastatic disease and death4 however, the procedure only provides prognostic information, and the MSLT-II study showed no survival benefit associated with completion lymphadenectomy in SLN positive patients.5 Currently, the identification of SLN positive patients helps identify Stage III patients who can potentially benefit from targeted and immunotherapeutic agents in the adjuvant setting6-8.
 The procedure can be associated with complications in a substantial proportion of patients such as pain, seromas, nerve damage and edema, and requires a large team of dedicated personnel, including nuclear medicine physicians, surgeons, and pathologists.9-11 It has been estimated that the cost of a SLNB can be 10 times that of a wide excision alone, and the cost per life saved in a patient population with low prevalence of positive SLN can approach 1 million dollars.12 Overall, the likelihood of a positive SLN after the SLNB procedure is 16%,4,13 but this is variable for specific populations.13-16 Elderly patients account for a substantial proportion of CM patients, and 60% of melanoma-related deaths occur in patients ≥65 years-old.
 While older age is associated with a poor prognosis, fewer elderly patients are SLN positive,14-18 which indicates that the prognostic value of SLNB is limited in this population.19,20In general, a 5% likelihood for a positive SLN is recommended as a threshold for performing this procedure in a patient population.13

-Clinical validation of this same test as a prognostic test for CM patients was performed in 3 multicenter, prospectively designed archival tissue studies including 782 patients.21,22,24 These studies have shown that the test accurately predicts risk for local/regional recurrence, distant metastasis, melanoma-related mortality, and all-cause mortality independent of clinicopathologic factors used in staging and that the test shows improved sensitivity and negative predictive value (NPV) for recurrence-free (RFS), distant metastasis-free (DMFS), melanoma-specific (MSS) and overall (OS) survival individually or in conjunction with established clinicopathologic factors.
-A study focused on patients with melanoma of the head and neck (H&N) has been recently published.
-Patients with H&N melanoma have poorer outcomes and lower rates of SLN positivity which makes the prognostic value of the SLNB procedure limited and thus additional prognostic information provided by this test is important in this group of patients.28 Four prospective, independent studies (n= 510) and an interim analysis of 2 prospective registries (n=322) have confirmed the prognostic accuracy of the assay.23,29-32 This suggests that the test may be useful in stratifying risk and patient treatment decisions.
+Clinical validation of this same test as a prognostic test for CM patients was performed in 3 multicenter, prospectively designed archival tissue studies including 782 patients.21,22,24 These studies have shown that the test accurately predicts risk for local/regional recurrence, distant metastasis, melanoma-related mortality, and all-cause mortality independent of clinicopathologic factors used in staging and that the test shows improved sensitivity and negative predictive value (NPV) for recurrence-free (RFS), distant metastasis-free (DMFS), melanoma-specific (MSS) and overall survival (OS) individually or in conjunction with established clinicopathologic factors.
+A study focused on patients with melanoma of the head and neck (H&N) demonstrated that patients with H&N melanoma have poorer outcomes and lower rates of SLN positivity which makes the prognostic value of the SLNB procedure limited and thus additional prognostic information provided by this test is important in this group of patients.28 Four prospective, independent studies (n=510) and an interim analysis of 2 prospective registries (n=322) have confirmed the prognostic accuracy of the assay.23,29-32 This suggests that the test may be useful in stratifying risk and patient treatment decisions.

-Marchetti et al. performed a systematic review and meta-analysis of 7 GEP studies, including 5 that evaluated DecisionDx-Melanoma and 2 studies evaluating MelaGenix.38 They evaluated patients in these studies, who were characterized as high-risk or low-risk, dependent on staging, with recurrence (primary endpoint) or metastases (secondary endpoint).
+Recent publications have provided further evaluation of these types of genetic risk stratification tests.
+Some studies and meta-analyses evaluating a host of clinical studies have cast doubt on the utility of gene expression profiles (GEPs) for risk stratification.37-38 Grossman et al37 described the findings of the National Melanoma Prevention Working Group, which evaluated 3 prognostic GEP tests.
+This included a review of online surveys, journal articles from 2015-2019, and relevant abstracts.
+One of the findings from the group was that it was difficult, due to a lack of clinical trial data reviewed, to clearly separate known clinical pathological factors that are associated with risk of recurrence/metastases from the GEP findings, stating that while some such factors were considered, not all such factors were considered in clinical studies that support GEP use.
+Additionally, it was noted that some of the staging used in the favorable studies were not using current AJCC8 staging criteria.
+Additionally, Marchetti et al38 performed a systematic review and meta-analysis of 7 GEP studies, including 5 that evaluated DecisionDx-Melanoma and 2 studies evaluating MelaGenix.
+They evaluated patients in these studies, who were characterized as high-risk or low-risk, dependent on staging, with recurrence (primary endpoint) or metastases (secondary endpoint).
 They determined that among patients with recurrence, DecisionDx-Melanoma correctly classified 29% of stage I patients and 82% of stage II as high-risk.
 Among patients without recurrence, this test identified 90% of stage I patients and 44% of stage II correctly as low-risk.
 The Melagenix test classified 32% of stage I and 76% of stage 2 patients with recurrence correctly as high-risk; and 77% of stage I and 43% of stage II patients without recurrence correctly as low-risk.
 The data evaluating metastasis as an endpoint was considered poor and not significantly evaluated.